Car Roof Rack Fuel Economy Penalty Calculator

 Suppose your hatchback normally gets 32 MPG at 65 mph.
 Its baseline drag area is 0.65 m² and its weight is 1400 kg.
 You install a roof rack and cargo box that add 0.18 m² of drag area and 20 kg of weight, and you plan to drive 300 miles with fuel priced at $3.80 per gallon.

-Using an air density of 1.225 kg/m³ and a rolling resistance coefficient of 0.01, the baseline drag force is about 341 N. Baseline rolling resistance is about 137 N, so total baseline resistance is about 478 N. With the roof setup installed, drag rises to about 436 N and rolling resistance rises to about 157 N, for a total of about 593 N.
+Using an air density of 1.225 kg/m³ and a rolling resistance coefficient of 0.01, the baseline drag force is about 336 N. Baseline rolling resistance is about 137 N, so total baseline resistance is about 473 N. With the roof setup installed, drag rises to about 429 N and rolling resistance rises to about 139 N, for a total of about 568 N.

-Applying the force ratio gives a new fuel economy of about 25.8 MPG.
-Over 300 miles, fuel use rises from about 9.4 gallons to about 11.6 gallons.
-That means the roof setup uses roughly 2.2 extra gallons, costing about $8.36 for the trip.
+Applying the force ratio gives a new fuel economy of about 26.6 MPG.
+Over 300 miles, fuel use rises from about 9.4 gallons to about 11.3 gallons.
+That means the roof setup uses roughly 1.9 extra gallons, costing about $7.07 for the trip.
 For a single vacation this may not seem dramatic, but repeated over many highway drives, the cost adds up.
 The same logic also applies to emissions: more fuel burned means more carbon dioxide released.

 This example also shows why speed matters.
 If the same vehicle drove much slower, the drag portion would shrink sharply and the MPG penalty would be smaller.
 That is why a roof rack can feel almost harmless around town but noticeably expensive on long freeway trips.

-The summary line gives the most important answer first: your estimated new MPG and the added fuel and cost for the trip.
-The breakdown table then separates the baseline MPG from the new MPG and shows the extra gallons and dollars in a compact format that is easy to copy or compare.
+The breakdown table separates the baseline MPG from the new MPG and shows the extra gallons and dollars in a compact format that is easy to compare against other setup options.

 Weight varies widely too.
 A bare rack may weigh only 5 to 10 kg.
 A cargo box with luggage or camping gear can easily exceed 40 to 60 kg.
 The calculator assumes a rolling resistance coefficient of 0.01, which is a reasonable middle-of-the-road value for passenger tires in normal condition.
 It also assumes standard air density of 1.225 kg/m³, which corresponds roughly to sea level at moderate temperature.

-This calculator is intentionally simple enough to be useful without requiring wind-tunnel data, but that simplicity creates limits.
+This roof rack calculator is intentionally simple enough to be useful without wind-tunnel data, but that simplicity creates limits.
 It assumes steady driving at the chosen speed and does not model acceleration, braking, hills, stop-and-go traffic, headwinds, tailwinds, or crosswinds.
 In real driving, those factors can change the actual fuel penalty substantially.

 The model also assumes that fuel economy scales directly with total resisting force.
 That is a good first-order approximation, but engines and drivetrains are not perfectly linear.
 Transmission behavior, hybrid system strategy, engine load efficiency, and accessory loads such as air conditioning can all shift the real result.
 Electric vehicles are affected by the same drag principles, but their energy use and range behavior are not shown directly here because the output is in MPG and gallons.